training-datalab/old-training-datalab.com/_pages/digital-activism-protests-and-incivility.md

 ## Overview

 <p align="justify">We are analysing online interactions on social media around specific hashtags used during mass protests in Latin America since 2019.
-Therefore, we are downloading the network activity using specific social network APIs.
-Then we will classify sentiments and toxicity levels before applying a number of causal identification strategies and social network analysis applications.</p>
+Therefore, we download the network activity using particular social media APIs.</p>

+<p align="justify">Then we classify sentiments and toxicity levels before applying a number of causal identification strategies and social network analysis applications.</p>

 ## Progress